needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/index.md

 # About the Adaptive Performance Samsung (Android) package

-The Adaptive Performance Samsung (Android) provider is a subsystem for [Adaptive Performance](https://docs.unity3d.com/Packages/com.unity.adaptiveperformance@latest/index.html), to extend Adaptive Performance to Samsung Android devices.
-It transmits device-specific information to the Adaptive Performance package, and enables you to receive data about the thermal state of a Samsung Android device.
+The Adaptive Performance Samsung (Android) provider is a subsystem for [Adaptive Performance](https://docs.unity3d.com/Packages/com.unity.adaptiveperformance@latest/index.html) to extend Adaptive Performance to Samsung Android devices.
+It transmits device-specific information to the Adaptive Performance system and enables you to receive data about the thermal state of a Samsung Android device.

 This package also provides access to a [Variable Refresh Rate](vrr.md) API that is supported by newer Samsung devices with high refresh rate displays.
 ## Installation

 Use the [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html) to install the **Adaptive Performance Samsung (Android)** package.
 Unity automatically installs the Adaptive Performance 2.0.0-preview package as a dependency of the Adaptive Performance Samsung (Android) package.

-To use the Adaptive Performance Samsung (Android) provider, you need to install the Adaptive Performance package and activate the provider in the Adaptive Performance section of the **Project Settings** window.
+To use the Adaptive Performance Samsung (Android) provider you need to install the Adaptive Performance package and activate the provider in the Adaptive Performance section of the **Project Settings** window.
 For more information, see [Adaptive Performance package documentation](https://docs.unity3d.com/Packages/com.unity.adaptiveperformance@latest/index.html).

 For information on what's new in the latest version of Adaptive Performance Samsung (Android), see the [Changelog](../changelog/CHANGELOG.html).